See the text from Aithority's interview with the Head of the Nisum Blockchain Lab, Sebastian Martinez, or view the full article here.

 Tell us about your journey into gaming and blockchain technologies.

-I have spent time studying AI, Machine Learning and Blockchain, and Blockchain, in particular, appealed to me for the positive impact it can bring to society and how people relate to technologies.
+I have spent time studying AI, Machine Learning, and Blockchain, and Blockchain, in particular, appealed to me for the positive impact it can bring to society and how people relate to technologies.
 The creation of Ethereum and its ecosystem was a turning point for me, and after studying this implementation in more detail, I decided to follow this technology closely.
-We decided to focus Nisum’s Blockchain Laboratory in Chile in order to take advantage of the tremendous and growing talent ecosystem in this space that exists in the surrounding universities.
+We decided to focus on Nisum’s Blockchain Laboratory in Chile in order to take advantage of the tremendous and growing talent ecosystem in this space that exists in the surrounding universities.
 With my great interest and previous knowledge, I was the right person to take on this challenge for Nisum.

 What is Nisum and how do you compete in a blockchain-heavy ecosystem?

 Nisum is a global technology consulting company based in Southern California and currently has development offices in the US, Chile, India, and Pakistan.
-The main business lines are digital transformation, software development and consulting in emerging technologies.
+The main business lines are digital transformation, software development, and consulting in emerging technologies.
 Our focus with Blockchain is to provide our customers with the benefits of this new technology through introducing private or hybrid blockchains.

 How do you plan to educate your employees and society about blockchain benefits?
 Which sections of industries are best suited to benefit from the technology?

 The first thing people must understand is that Blockchain is not just a new technology, it’s a force of change.
 Blockchain eliminates the need for intermediaries, such as banks or financial institutions.
 These intermediaries exist now because we need that added level of trust and security.
 However, many people are keen on the idea that Blockchain can add that layer of trust and security, and eliminate the collection of private data on individuals that these large intermediaries are often engaged in.
 When people understand this, the desire to get involved and learn is enormous.
-For many, the most complicated aspect of Blockchain is the change in a paradigm it presents.
+For many, the most complicated aspect of Blockchain is the change in the paradigm it presents.
 It’s different, and therefore difficult, to start thinking about things in a “decentralized” manner because we have established such trust in the information presented to us by centralized institutions.
 However, as with any radically new idea or school of thought, it’s most easily digestible in small pieces.
 Blockchain is certainly a sea change, but it will not change things on a grand scale overnight.

 What are the foundational tenets of your Blockchain for B2B and B2C commerce?